Kansas City Premises Liability Lawyer

 When you become injured on someone’s property, you may be entitled to recover damages for your injuries.
 Property owners and property managers are required by law to maintain their property.
 Homeowners and business owners are held accountable for injuries under premises liability law.
 If the owner of the premises is aware of a dangerous condition on the property, he has a duty to fix or remove the dangerous condition in order to secure the safety of all persons entering the property.

-At Yonke Law LLC, we can help you if you have been hurt or if a loved one has been killed by a dangerous condition on someone else’s property.
-Serving Kansas City, Missouri, for more than 20 years in a range of premises liability claims, we represent clients in cases involving:
+At Yonke Law LLC, our Kansas City personal injury attorney can help you if you have been hurt or if a loved one has been killed by a dangerous condition on someone else’s property.
+Serving Kansas City, Missouri, for more than 20 years in a range of premises liability claims, our Kansas City premises liability lawyer represents clients in cases involving:

 - Slip-and-falls: It is common in stores, restaurants and other public places for patrons to slip on spilled liquids and food items.
 If the store owner or manager knew or should have known about the spill, they can be held liable for the injuries caused by these accidents.